ivyyyyyliu/Food-Sales-Prediction/README.md

-To prepare this data, the data was cleaned and the following procsses were performed:
+## To prepare this data, the data was cleaned and the following procsses were performed:
+  Here are examples: